 - Cushion wrapping and quilting

-- Back cushion fill and structure
+- Back-cushion fill and structure

 2.2 Matching fabric and cleanability to the price

-We test fabric along several lines:
+We test fabric across several lines:

 - Fiber content and weave